Summary and Distance between Sets of Texts based on Topological Data Analysis: Experiment

+The persistent entropy values obtained after the 100 repetitions were compared using non-parametric statistical tests.
+The results of the statistical tests are shown in Table~\ref{table:kruskal}, supporting that there exists a significant difference between the three set of sonnets and, hence, between the authors.

-The methodology shown in Algorithm \ref{algo:methodology} with the specific procedures and parameters described in Subsection \ref{sec:corpstem}, Subsection \ref{sec:word2vecapp}, and Subsection\ref{sec:filtBot}, was applied and repeated $100$ times.
-The bottleneck distances obtained in these $100$ repetitions are shown in Figure \ref{fig:boxplot} using a box-plot representation\footnote{In a box-plot, the higher horizontal line correspond to the maximum value and the lower horizontal line to the minimum value.
-The horizontal line in the middle of the box corresponds to the median, the top of the box is the third quartile, and the bottom of the box is the first quartile.
-Finally, the circumferences correspond to outliers.}.
-There, we can see that the experimentation we applied can infer a significant difference between the bottleneck distances, being closer the persistence diagrams associated to the cloud points representing, respectively, Lope de Vega and Quevedo sonnets.
-In fact, the third quartile (i.e. the $75\%$ of the dataset) is lower in the case of the bottleneck distance between the persistence diagrams associated to the cloud points representing, respectively, Lope and Quevedo sonnets.
-Finally, to decide if the differences between these bottleneck distances is significant, a repeated measures ANOVA was applied\footnote{MedCalc software (https://www.medcalc.org/index.php) was used to do the statistical validation.}.
-In Table \ref{tab:sphericity}, the Greenhouse-Geisser and Huynh-Feldt corrections, in case the sphericity assumption is violated, are shown.
-Then, in Table \ref{tab:rmanova} the different values obtained by the application of the repeated measures ANOVA are displayed.
-There, we can infer that there exists a significant difference between the three groups of bottleneck distances as we expected by visualizing Figure \ref{fig:boxplot}.
-Finally, to specifically determine which of the groups is the different one, a pairwise comparison was computed in Table \ref{tab:pair_comparison}, concluding that the sample of the bottleneck distances of Quevedo and Lope de Vega are significantly different from the other two.
+The bottleneck distances obtained after the 100 repetitions are shown in Figure \ref{fig:boxplot} using a box-plot representation.
+Let us recall that, in a box-plot, the higher horizontal line correspond to the maximum value and the lower horizontal line to the minimum value.
+The horizontal line in the middle of the box corresponds to the median, the top of the box is the third quartile, and the bottom of the box is the first~quartile.
+Finally, the circumferences correspond to outliers.
+We can see that the experimentation we applied can infer a significant difference between the bottleneck distances, being closer the persistence diagrams associated to the cloud points representing the literary works of Lope de Vega and Quevedo, respectively.

+Finally, in order to decide if the differences between the bottleneck distances computed are significant, a repeated measures ANOVA was applied\footnote{Statgraphics and MedCalc software (\url{https://www.medcalc.org/index.php}) were used to do the statistical validation of this section.}.
+Sphericity is an assumption in repeated measures ANOVA designs.
+When $\epsilon$ does not reach $1$, the $F$-score can be inflated and different corrections can be applied.
+Then, in Table \ref{tab:rmanova}, both corrections were applied as well with the sphericity assumption.
+The Greenhouse-Geisser and Huynh-Feldt corrections, in case the sphericity assumption is violated, are $\epsilon=0.563$ and $\epsilon=0.565$, respectively.
+Then, in Table~\ref{tab:rmanova} the different values obtained by the application of the repeated measures ANOVA are displayed.
+A $p$-value lower than $0.001$ and a $F$-value of $51.42$ were reached.
+So, we can say that there exists a significant difference.
+Therefore, we can infer that there exists a significant difference between the 3 groups of bottleneck distances as we expected by visualizing Figure \ref{fig:boxplot}.